robparrott/version-control-workshop/git.rst

 =================

-Git is a distributed version control system originally developed by Linus Torvals as a replacement for BitKeeper.
+Git is a distributed version control system originally developed by Linus Torvalds as a replacement for BitKeeper.

 git: Getting help
 =================